le-luchina/PCA/README.md

 # PCA
-Mach in code.
+Math in code.
 Principal Component Analisys on matricies